 Why Don't the Crows Trust Me?

-So he tossed the peanuts down at his feet and looked up at the crows, who didn't budge.
+So he threw the peanuts down at his feet and looked up at the crows, who didn't budge.
 "What's the matter with them?
-Why won't they eat?" he wanted to know, and when I explained that crows aren't like that, that even though I'd been feeding them for years they never came closer than a few feet away, he lost interest and continued on down the street.
+Why won't they eat?"
+I explained that crows aren't like that, that even though I'd been feeding them for years they never came closer than a few feet away, at which point he lost interest and huffed off.